Human interface guidelines

 The central aim of a HIG is to create a consistent experience across the environment (generally an operating system or desktop environment), including the applications and other tools being used.
 This means both applying the same visual design and creating consistent access to and behaviour of common elements of the interface – from simple ones such as buttons and icons up to more complex constructions, such as dialog boxes.

 HIGs are recommendations and advice meant to help developers create better applications.
 Developers sometimes intentionally choose to break them if they think that the guidelines do not fit their application, or usability testing reveals an advantage in doing so.
 But in turn, the organization publishing the HIG might withhold endorsement of the application.
-Mozilla Firefox's user interface, for example, goes against the GNOME project's HIG, which is one of the main arguments for including GNOME Web instead of Firefox in the GNOME distribution.
+Mozilla Firefox's user interface, for example, goes against the GNOME project's HIG, which is one of the project's main arguments for including GNOME Web instead of Firefox in the GNOME distribution.